QubitPi/management-blogs/docs/_posts/2022-09-28-kubernetes-basics.md

    containers in a Pod are automatically co-located and co-scheduled on the same physical or virtual machine in the cluster.
 The containers can share resources and dependencies, communicate with each other, and coordinate when and how they are terminated.

+   Some Pods have [init containers](#init-containers) as well as app containers.
+Init containers run and complete before app containers are started

 > 📋 Container Design Patterns for Kubernetes - Sidecar Container
 >